rse-aunz/rse-aunz.github.io/_posts/2020-02-25-Minutes-of-SCM-04.markdown

 Steering Committee Meeting #5 on the evening of Mon.
 16th March (provisionally).

-> Notes
-> These minutes have been drafted under part of the Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule).
-This promotes openness, and inclusion, by not attributing any specific
-> comment to any individual/s.
+> Notes: These minutes have been drafted under part of the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule).
+This promotes openness, and inclusion, by not attributing any specific  comment to any individual/s.
 The exception is that participants are necessarily listed as attendees of the Steering Committee meeting.